britton477/only-plants/README.md

 # Only-Plants
 Where the only thing thats wet is the soil!
-This progect is no longer active as continued on git labs --> https://gitlab.com/britton477/onlyplants-server
+This project is no longer active as continued on git labs --> https://gitlab.com/britton477/onlyplants-server

 A fun project where we are building a website to monitor the health of my friends plants 20 miles away.
 The temp, moisture and humidity will be monitored using an arduino.